By Patty Ryan

 With a three-month commitment, longer-term visitors can volunteer at CROW, a wildlife rehabilitation clinic on Sanibel Island.
 A short-tailed hawk, a bald eagle and a gopher tortoise have been among the patients admitted.

 Lee County Parks & Recreation has workdays at preserves and will accept short-term help.

-The Sanibel-Captiva Conservation Foundation organizes local residents in the ongoing effort to preserve coastal habitats, but says visitors can help too, by independently collecting trash and plastic left at beaches.
-No need to sign up.
-Just pick up.
+The Sanibel-Captiva Conservation Foundation organizes local residents in the ongoing effort to preserve coastal habitats, but says visitors can help too, by collecting trash and plastic left at beaches.
+You can sign up or just pick up on your own.

 When You Go...

 By Julie Landry Laviolette Sugar-white sand beaches, emerald green waters, abundant marine life and tranquil parks and conservation areas are a few of...